Poseidon: Foundation of Athens

 Athena became the patron goddess of the city of Athens after a competition with Poseidon.
 Yet Poseidon remained a numinous presence on the Acropolis in the form of his surrogate, Erechtheus.
 At the dissolution festival at the end of the year in the Athenian calendar, the Skira, the priests of Athena and the priest of Poseidon would process under canopies to Eleusis.

 They agreed that each would give the Athenians one gift and the Athenians would choose whichever gift they preferred.
 Poseidon struck the ground with his trident and a spring sprang up; the water was salty and not very useful, but represented his true gift - the access to trade.
 Athens at its height was a significant sea power, defeating the Persian fleet at the Battle of Salamis.

 For her part, Athena offered an olive tree.
 The Athenians or their king, Cecrops, accepted the olive tree and along with it Athena as their patron, for the olive tree brought wood, oil and food.
-After the fight, infuriated at his loss, Poseidon sent a monstrous flood to the Attic Plain, to punish the Athenians for not choosing him.
+After the dispute, infuriated at his loss, Poseidon sent a monstrous flood to the Attic Plain, to punish the Athenians for not choosing him.
 The depression made by Poseidon's trident and filled with salt water was surrounded by the northern hall of the Erechtheum, remaining open to the air.

 Athena and Poseidon, Faliscan red-figure volute-krater, by Nazzano Painter, 360 BC.
 Louvre, Paris.

-Burkert noted :"In cult, Poseidon was identified with Erechtheus" and "the myth turns this into a temporal-causal sequence: in his anger at losing, Poseidon led his son Eumolpus against Athens and killed Erectheus."
+Burkert noted:"In cult, Poseidon was identified with Erechtheus" and "the myth turns this into a temporal-causal sequence: in his anger at losing, Poseidon led his son Eumolpus against Athens and killed Erectheus."

 It was also said that Poseidon in his anger over his defeat sent one of his sons, Halirrhothius, to cut down Athena's tree gift.
-But as Halirrhothius swung his axe, he missed his aim and it fell in himself, killing him instantly.
+But as Halirrhothius swung his axe, he missed his aim and it fell on himself, killing him instantly.
 Poseidon in fury accused Ares of murder, and the matter was eventually settled on the Areopagus ("hill of Ares") in favour of Ares, which was thereafter named after the event.
 In other versions, Halirrhothius raped Alcippe, Ares's daughter, so Ares slew him.
 Poseidon was enraged over the murder of his son, and Ares was thus held in hold, which eventually acquitted him.

 The contest of Athena and Poseidon was the subject of the reliefs on the western pediment of the Parthenon, the first sight that greeted the arriving visitor.

-This myth is construed by Robert Graves and others as reflecting a clash between the inhabitants during Mycenaean times and newer immigrants.
-Athens at its height was a significant sea power, at one point defeating the Persian fleet at Salamis Island in a sea battle.